DECOR

 Old school insects.
 This bugger is set in vintage yellow gold with a pearl cabochon body for the ultimate classic critter.
 Heritage meets modern – so nice to meet you.
 THE CASE MEASURES 1.3 x 2.7 x .75 INCHES AND HOLDS A STANDARD BIC LIGHTER.
 Lighter not included.

-BULLDOG ASHTRAY
+CERAMIC ASHTRAY